-Gender Identity: Advocates for Youth strongly believes in the rights of transgender youth and the importance of intentional and authentic inclusion of transgender issues.
-In younger grades, where students may not yet be familiar with gender issues or equipped to process them, this curriculum uses gender binary terms.
+Gender Identity: Advocates for Youth strongly believes in the rights of gender expansive youth and the importance of intentional and authentic inclusion of transgender issues.
+In younger grades, where students may not yet be familiar with gender issues or equipped to process them, this curriculum uses gender binary terms, while acknowledging that a person's body may not align with a person's gender.
 However, as students age, the curriculum introduces gender neutral names and a wide range of identities, and in addition, is careful to note that biological sex characteristics are separate from gender identity.

-Learn more about gender identity and how gender lessons are incorporated into this curriculum on page 25.
+" Learn more about gender identity and how gender lessons are incorporated into this curriculum on page 25.